leangl/scala-oauth2-deadbolt-redis/README.md

 # scala-oauth2-deadbolt-redis
-Play framework template integrating Deadbolt plugin with a OAuth 2 server, backed by Redis.
+Play framework template integrating Deadbolt plugin with an OAuth 2 server, backed by Redis.

 # How does this work?